 The first involves constraint and engenders feelings of obligation.
 It keeps a couple married, not because their hearts are necessarily in it, but because they gave their word.

-Through out the difficult years of my own marriage I was committed to stay married as in keeping my vow.
-But I was not committed to my marriage and my wife in terms of being dedicated and actively involved to nurture a healthy relationship.
+Throughout the difficult years of my own marriage, I was committed to staying married as in keeping my vow.
+But I was not committed to my marriage and my wife in the way of being dedicated and actively involved to nurture a healthy relationship.
 This idea of keeping our love alive and growing has made all the difference in our relationship.
 It is through this approach of commitment that we are able to resolve any conflict that may come our way.
-Because our ultimate goal above any issue we might disagree on, is the health of our marriage.
+Because our ultimate goal above any issue we might disagree on is the health of our marriage.
 In a sense, our marriage is always in project mode.
 We are constantly aware of how important it is and we actively pursue how to make it better.

 Commitment creates security.
 Security invites intimacy.

 Don’t believe the lie that a marriage needs the mystery of uncertainty to keep love alive.
 There are those that teach and believe that full commitment leads to complacency.
 And if you keep a little mystery as to the depth of your commitment, you will engender a consistent pursuit from your spouse.
 That idea actually allows couples to perpetuate their sense of insecurity and thereby cutting off their deepest longing, which is to be intimately known by each other.
 The purpose of marriage is to create oneness.
 Oneness can only be achieved within the context of complete commitment.

 Committed to a Covenant

 In closing, marriage is a covenant, it is not a contract.
 A contract can easily be broken, a covenant cannot.
 One of the best ways to make this point is to look at how God demonstrates a covenant.
 He says, “I’ll never leave you or forsake you.”